abhijitnukalapati/AppGradlePlugin/README.md

 The following tasks are available as part of the plugin:

-- `bumpVersionCode` assumes that the buildtype is something other than a "release" and simply increments the version code.
+- `bumpBuildVersion` is used to increment the build version each time a QA build is made.
+For example, if the current release build is 2.3.1, the qa build would be 2.3.1.1 and next one would be 2.3.1.2 and so on and so forth.
+The version code is computed based on this versionName.
+So, there shouldn't ever be a need to update it manually

- **Sample usage**: `./gradlew bumpVersionCode installUat`
+ **Sample usage**: `./gradlew bumpBuildVersion`

-- `setupReleaseVersion` takes a parameter `releaseVersionName` to set the release version and updates the version code accordingly.
-This task occurs prior to `assembleRelease` or `installRelease`.
-So it doesn't need to be explicitly called but the parameter has to be set via the command line; otherwise the task is skipped and the version name/code aren't updated.
+- `prepareReleaseVersion` takes a parameter `appVersionName` to set the release version and updates the version code accordingly.
+If no parameter is provided  the task makes use of `VERSION_CODE` to setup the versionName by dropping the build number, (i:e, 3.2.1.1 becomes 3.2.1) and computes the versionCode.
+This task occurs prior to `assembleRelease` or `installRelease`, so it doesn't necessarily have to be explicitly called.

-**Sample usage**: `./gradlew assembleRelease -PreleaseVersionName=4.3.2`
+ **Sample usage**: `./gradlew prepareReleaseVersion 4.3.2` or simply `./gradlew prepareReleaseVersion `

 - `pushVersionToGithub` to automatically push changes to gradle.properties whenever a build is uploaded to hockeyapp